Paradise, and the Dashboard Light

 And the most popular: “Your word is a lamp to my feet and a light for my path.” v.
 105

-The author of this psalm would have used a light for his path, to show where he’s going, and a lamp for his feet, to reveal his position right where he is.
+The author of this psalm would have used a light for his path, to show where he’s going, and a lamp for his feet, to reveal his exact position at any given moment.
 He would have taken one step at a time, keeping a close eye on where his feet were going.
-Interwar-era cars would have taken things slowly too, to pay attention to signs of distress coming from the engine.

-Today, we can use the Bible for the same thing.
+Today, believers can use the Bible for the same thing.
 In the above examples, God’s word reveals a lot about a person’s heart.
 If they were hard to read because you know you haven’t measured up, God’s word is doing its job as it shows you right where you are.
-We need to know where if we’re overheating, running lean, living under too much pressure, lacking spark, being too thirsty, or not making enough progress.
-We can check how our mood is influencing our decisions, how our circumstances make us feel, and if our walk with God is a little lean.
+God is calling to you to notice when you’re overheating, running lean, living under too much pressure, lacking spark, being too thirsty, or not making progress.
+You can check how your mood is influencing decisions, how circumstances make you feel, and if you’re turning your walk with God into a race.

-God’s word also shows us the road ahead.
+God’s word also shows the road ahead.
 Proverbs 6:23 echoes the lamp imagery of God’s word: “For these commands are a lamp, this teaching is a light, and the corrections of discipline are the way to life."
-Crucially, the context for this verse is a warning against slipping into sexual sin.
-When someone isn’t watching their mood, thoughts, and behavior, damage from something like that becomes a lot easier.
+Think back to a time when you weren’t watching your mood, thoughts, and behavior.
+An accident was just around the corner, right?

 Today, follow the example of the Psalmist and examine your heart against the truth found in God’s word.
 No one’s heart will be flawless.
 That responsibility is for Jesus.
-All scripture ultimately points to Him, and can help us point our headlights toward God – and an eternity in paradise with Him – and keep cruising.
+All scripture ultimately points to Him, and can help you point your headlights toward God and keep cruising.